zzzprojects/docs/entityframework.net/pages/querying-data/raw-sql-queries.md

 ## Database.ExecuteSqlCommand

-The `Database.ExecuteSqlCommnad` method is useful in executing non-query database commands, such as the Insert, Update and Delete command.
+The `Database.ExecuteSqlCommand` method is useful in executing non-query database commands, such as the Insert, Update and Delete command.

 ```csharp
 using (var context = new BookStore())